HaseemArshad/LeagueofLegendsSalaryModel/README.md

 NOTE:
 1. Please keep in mind that the preview of the ipynb does not completely show the visualization correctly.
 You would have to run the ipynb file!
-2. There is a video linked in a pdf under "Project Video"
+2. There is a video linked in a pdf under "Link to Video"
 3. We have included the Report for our analysis and results under "Project Report" pdf